krithika117/OnlineOrganizationManagementSystem/README.md

 Administrators can create and manage user accounts.

 ### Project Archives
-Managers can manage project archives.
+Managers can add completed projects to archives.

 ### Private Note Taking
 Users can take private notes based on priority.